bunnylushington/qlab-xkeys-setup/docs/index.md

 ## Introduction

-Hi.
-I work as a technical director for the New Orleans based [Radical Buffoon(s)](https://radicalbuffoons.com) theater collective and am the proprietor of the [Fortress of Lushington,](http://fortressnola.com) a 50 seat black box venue.
-During the day I'm a professional computer programmer concentrating on data analytics and release management.

 I've recently introduced an [Xkeys XK-60](https://xkeys.com/xk60.html) keyboard into my lighting/sound rig and thought I'd document some of the work that entailed.
 Part of the work is designing a key layout